 ITS institutional issues are as complex and challenging as technological issues.
 Public concerns with personal privacy and political and organizational challenges with funding, system ownership, and legal requirements need to be addressed effectively to deploy ITS on a consistent and systematic basis.
 This module looks at several of these issues and provides guidance on addressing institutional concerns and opportunities.

-Although the 13 modules are structured around specific topic areas, some applications, technologies, and other considerations cut across two or more topics.
+Although the 16 modules are structured around specific topic areas, some applications, technologies, and other considerations cut across two or more topics.
 Each module is designed to stand on its own, so some information may be discussed in more than one module, with an orientation or focus on the module topic.
-To receive maximum benefit from each module, the reader should click on the links provided to take advantage of the interactive nature of this ePrimer.